2023-IBM-Accelerate-SW-Track/to-do-list_week-1/GitHub.md

     + If you want to create a new personal account, make sure you are currently signed out of GitHub.
 + Click on Sign up for GitHub.
 + Follow the prompts to create your personal account or organization.
-   > Enter your email.
+   > Enter your email ->
-    Create a password.
+    Create a password ->
-    Enter a username.
+    Enter a username ->
-    Click on Continue.
+    Click on Continue ->
     Select your preference for product updates and announcements.
-For example: "n" Click on Continue.
+For example: "n" -> Click on Continue.
 + Verify your account.
 + Click on Create account.